sigsum/key-mgmt/docs/quick-start.md

 and `witness.txt` separately from each other.
 E.g., if log servers and witnesses are not operated by the same day-to-day operations team.

-### Try signing using yubihsm-agent
+### Try signing using sigsum-agent

-The `yubihsm-agent` program is a tiny ssh-agent daemon that computes Ed25519 signatures by interacting with the `yubihsm-connector` protocol on localhost.
+The `sigsum-agent` program is a tiny ssh-agent daemon that computes Ed25519 signatures by interacting with the `yubihsm-connector` protocol on localhost.
 To use a key, you need an "auth-file" containing the auth-id (decimal number) and the corresponding passphrase, separated be a `:` character, and the key-id.